Chicago Concussion Lawyer

 Can you sue for a mild concussion?

-If someone else caused your concussion, and you suffered financial losses, then you may have a viable personal injury claim, regardless of whether the concussion is mild or severe.
+It depends.
+If someone else caused your concussion, you may have a personal injury claim, regardless of whether the concussion is mild or severe.
+Contact a head injury lawyer to understand your legal rights and if you have a legal claim.

 3